Registering a death during COVID-19

 - The full name, occupation and date of birth of their surviving widow, widower or civil partner (if applicable)

-- Their National Health Service medical card
+- Their National Health Service medical number

 - A Social Security registration or notification of death certificate for use in obtaining or adjusting Social Security benefits.